Science & Pipeline

 Our Science

 Vanqua Bio harnesses leading-edge knowledge of lysosomal biology and the innate immune system, a screening platform using patient iPSC-derived neuronal cells, along with proven drug discovery and development expertise, to discover novel disease-modifying therapies.
-Our approach will deliver first-in-class and best-in-class therapies to slow or stop the progression of PD, Gaucher, AD and related neurological diseases.
+Our approach will deliver first-in-class and best-in-class therapies to slow or stop the progression of PD, AD, and related neurological diseases.

 Our Pipeline